Contract bridge: Best defence solves high-level competition question

 We’ll send you a myFT Daily Digest email rounding up the latest Bridge - Card game news every morning.

-If you have pushed your opponents one level higher than they intended, it is generally correct not to bid on, particularly at the 5-level.
+If you have pushed your opponents one level higher than they intended, it is generally correct not to bid on, particularly at the five-level.
 Might this deal be an exception?

 Get alerts on Bridge - Card game when a new story is published